tav/espians-planfile/ampstore-article.md

 Title:

-> `Ampstore: A Distributed, Performant, Multi-Purpose Datastore`
+> "Ampstore: A High Performance Distributed Datastore Written in Go"